-Day-to-day operations of the District are managed by the General Manager who is appointed and reports directly to the Board of Directors.
-Reporting to the General Manager are four departments: Engineering, Finance, Support Services Operations, and Water Operations.
-The District's Organizational Chart is provided on page x of this report.
+Day-to-day operations of the District are managed by the General Manager who is hired and reports directly to the Board of Directors.
+Reporting to the General Manager are three departments: Finance, Support Services Operations, and Water Operations/Engineering.
+The District's Organizational Chart is provided on page xv of this report.